cloudmesh/technologies/chapters/tech/phoenix.md

 > orchestrates the running of those scans to produce regular JDBC
 > result sets'' [@www-apachephoenix-org].

-> `` In addition, the program directs compute intense portions of the
-> calls to the server.
+> `` In addition, the program directs compute intense portions of the > calls to the server.
 For instance, if a user queried for the top
 > ten records across numerous regions from an HBase database
 > consisting of a billion records, the program would first select the
 > top ten records for each region using server-side compute resources.
 > After that, the client would be tasked with selecting the overall
 > top ten'' [@www-phoenix-salesforcedev].

 Despite adding an abstraction layer, Phoenix can actually speed up queries because it optimizes the query during the translation process [@www-phoenix-cloudera].
-For example,

-> ``Phoenix beats Hive for a simple query spanning 10M-100M rows'' [@www-phoenix-infoq].
+For example, ``Phoenix beats Hive for a simple query spanning 10M-100M rows'' [@www-phoenix-infoq].

 Finally, another program can enhance HBase's accessibility for those inclined towards graphical interfaces.
 SQuirell only requires the user to set up the JDBC driver and specify the appropriate connection string [@www-phoenix-bighadoop].

 The Apache Phoenix work as SQL skin for Hbase.
 Phenix gives you flexibility to write queries like SQL when you are working on Hadoop API data.
 Phoenix applications can run Map Reduce jobs as per user request and utilize the big data fundamentals.
 Apache Phoenix is increasing popularity over other tools available in its space.
-The beauty is that Phoenix provides features such as skipping full table scan, improve performance of overall system.
+The beauty is that Phoenix provides features such as skipping full table scan, improve performance of overall system.[@books.google.com]

  By utilizing HBase as its storage database, Phoenix enable OLTP and analysis for lower latency applications in Hadoop by combining standard SQL and JDBC APIs with full ACID transaction capabilities.
-The Phoenix support easy integration with other Hadoop ecosystem product like Hive, Pig, Map Reduce.
+The Phoenix support easy integration with other Hadoop ecosystem product like Hive, Pig, Map Reduce.[@books.google.com]

  Phoenix framework provides the client and server libraries.
 On server side, Phoenix custom HBase coprocessor handle indexing, join, transaction, schema and metadata management.